 Becoming Visible: Women’s Presence in Late Nineteenth-Century America edited by Janet Floyd, Alison Easton, R. J. Ellis, and Lindsey Traub

 Nellie Arnott’s Writings on Angola, 1905-1913: Missionary Narratives Linking Africa and America by Sarah Robbins and Ann Ellis Pullen

 Barbara Reeves-Ellington, Siena College

-Emma Wolf’s Short Stories in The Smart Set, ed.
-Barbara Cantalupo
+Emma Wolf’s Short Stories in The Smart Set edited by Barbara Cantalupo

 Edward S. Cutler, Brigham Young University

 Last Updated: 03/29/2013 19:20 PDT